MORE EMPHYSEMA HEALTH INFORMATION BELOW

-ALL ABOUT EMPHYSEMA
+ALL ABOUT THE STAGES OF EMPHYSEMA

 Smoking accounts for 85% of all people who pass-away attributable to emphysema, lung disease and lung cancer.
 Far and away cigarette smoking is the number-one cause of emphysema, lung cancer and lung failure.
 When exposed to cigarette smoke, the air sacs of the lungs produce defensive cells, called macrophages, which "eat" the inhaled particles.
 But macrophages are stimulated to release materials which can destroy the proteins that let the lungs expand and contract, called elastin and collagen.